Cyblex-Consulting/fortigate-security-auditor/README.md

   -v, --verbose         Increase verbosity
   -o OUTPUT, --output OUTPUT
                         Output CSV File
-  -c, --resume          Resume an audit that was already started.
-Automatic items are re-
+  -l LEVELS [LEVELS ...], --levels LEVELS [LEVELS ...]
-                        checked but manually set values are retrieved from cache.
+                        CIS levels to check. (default: 1) -c, --resume          Resume an audit that was already started.
+Automatic items are re-checked but manually set values are retrieved from cache.
 ```

 The tool implements some basic caching.
 When a benchmark is run, the result is saved in `~/.cache/fortigate-security-auditor.json`.
 The config file path is used to discriminate the various banchmarks performed in the cache file.